 Asian carp in Southeastern watersJuly 30, 2019

-The spread of four species of large carp—bighead, black, grass, and silver—native to Asia are threatening the Southeast’s renowned aquatic biodiversity and local outdoor economies.
-The U.S. Fish and Wildlife Service and its federal and state partners are on the front line of the response to Asian carp in southeastern waters.
+The spread of four species of large carp—bighead, black, grass, and silver— threatens the Southeast’s renowned aquatic biodiversity and local outdoor economies.
+The U.S. Fish and Wildlife Service and its federal and state partners are on the front line fighting Asian carp in southeastern waters.

 The asian carp problem

-Through flooding in the 1970s, Asian carp first found their way into rivers, streams and lakesand have continued their migration upstream since that time.
-Large portions of the nation’s river systems are now occupied by one or more of the four species of Asian carp.
-In recent years, these destructive fish have expanded their range and numbers.
-When large populations of Asian carp become established, they may pose a risk to human safety and negatively impact native wildlife.
+Extensive flooding in the 1970s forced Asian carp into rivers, streams and lakes and the fish have continued to migrate.
+Large portions of the nation’s river systems are now occupied by one or more species of Asian carp.
+In recent years, these destructive fish have more rapidly expanded their range and numbers.
+When large populations of Asian carp become established, they can pose a risk to human safety and native wildlife.

-In the Southeast, these destructive fish are putting the region’s renowned aquatic biodiversity at risk.
-For example, silver and bighead carp out-compete native sport fish like crappie and largemouth bass, and black carp feed on the freshwater mussels that help keep our aquatic systems healthy by providing good fishing and good water quality for people, waterfowl and other wildlife species.
-Consequently, these fish can negatively impact the local economies of communities that rely on fishing, boating, and waterfowl hunting.
+In the Southeast, carp put the region’s aquatic biodiversity at risk.
+For example, silver and bighead carp out-compete native sport fish like crappie and largemouth bass.
+And black carp feed on the freshwater mussels that help keep our aquatic systems healthy by providing good water quality for people, waterfowl and other wildlife species.
+Consequently, these fish harm local economies that rely on fishing, boating, and waterfowl hunting.

 A collaborative effort for controlling carp

-The challenge of controlling Asian carp in our nation’s waters demands that the Service and its partners remain focused, effective, and innovative.
-Collaboration between federal and state agencies allows for the efficient and effective leveraging of scientific expertise, collecting data, developing new technologies, and undertaking strategic planning across the various river basins.
+Controlling Asian carp in our nation’s waters requires the Service and its partners to remain focused, effective, and innovative.
+Federal and state agencies will leverage scientific expertise, data collection, new technologies and strategic planning across the various river basins.

-Effective collaboration can be seen within the Mississippi Interstate Cooperative Resource Association (MICRA) is a good example of collaboration.
-This partnership of 28 state agencies and a handful of federal agencies and tribes has created a committee to develop a basin-wide perspective on Asian carp management and control.
-MICRA annually identifies priority needs to address Asian carp in the Mississippi River Basin and recommends state-led projects to be funded using Service dollars.
+The Mississippi Interstate Cooperative Resource Association (MICRA) is a good example of collaboration.
+This partnership of 28 state agencies, and a handful of federal agencies and tribes, is developing a basin-wide perspective on Asian carp management and control.
+MICRA annually identifies priorities to address carp in the Mississippi River Basin and recommends state-led projects to be funded with Service dollars.

 Bio-acoustic fish fence in Kentucky

-Sound has shown promise as a potential barrier to Asian carp passage and currently is being tested at lock and dam structures on large rivers where Asian carp are abundant.
-The Service is coordinating with the U.S. Army Corps of Engineers, with the support of Kentucky Department of Fish and Wildlife Resources, Tennessee Wildlife Resources Agency, and other partners, to deploy a large-scale sound deterrent field trial at Barkley Lock and Dam in western Kentucky.
+Sound has shown promise as a potential barrier to Asian carp passage and is being tested at lock and dam structures on large rivers where carp abound.
+The Service is working with the U.S. Army Corps of Engineers, with the support of the Kentucky Department of Fish and Wildlife Resources, the Tennessee Wildlife Resources Agency, and other partners, to deploy a large-scale sound deterrent trial project at Barkley Lock and Dam in western Kentucky.

-The goal of the bio-acoustic fish fence, also referred to as BAFF, is to reduce the use movement of Asian carp through the locks, thus helping to protect hundreds of river miles that remain relatively untouched by carp in the Tennessee and Cumberland rivers.
-The BAFF, developed by U.K.-based company Fish Guidance Systems, uses a curtain of bubbles and sound particularly noticeable by Asian carp to deter fish from the lock entrance without encumbering commercial and recreational navigation.
+The goal of the bio-acoustic fish fence, also referred to as BAFF, is to reduce the movement of Asian carp through the locks.
+This will help protect hundreds of river miles in the Tennessee and Cumberland rivers that remain relatively untouched by carp.
+The BAFF, developed by U.K.-based Fish Guidance Systems, deploys a curtain of bubbles, light and sound to deter carp from the lock entrance without encumbering commercial and recreational navigation.

 Photos and video

-- BAF system B-roll courtesy of Kentucky Afield
+- BAFF system B-roll courtesy of Kentucky Afield

 - Electrofishing B-roll courtesy of Kentucky Department of Fish and Wildlife Resources